-Data Management in R: A Guide for Social Scientists¶
+Data Management in R: A Guide for Social Scientists

 https://dataman-r-tmp.elff.eu/

-in a docker container for up to an hour, but requires sign in with an ORCID id.3
+for up to 24 hours, but requires signing in with an

-also available in the GitHub repository
+R-scripts, notebooks, and R-markdown files are also available in the GitHub

-https://github.com/melff/dataman-r
+repository https://github.com/melff/dataman-r

 .
-A ZIP-file with the contents of the
+A ZIP-file with the contents of

-repository can be downloaded from
+the repository can be downloaded from

 https://github.com/melff/dataman-r/archive/main.zip